 Mortgage in its conventional definition, is a loan from a financial institution that allows a borrower to acquire a home, with the collateral being the property itself.
 A mortgage duration is typically 30, 20 or 15 years.
-Over this period (known as the loan's "term"), the client will repay the amount borrowed (the principal) in addition to the interest charged for the loan1.
-According to Shariah standard No 39 issued by AAOIFI, to mortgage means to make a financial asset, or so, tied to a debt so that the asset or its value is used for repayment of the debt in case of default2.
+Over this period (known as the loan's "term"), the client will repay the amount borrowed (the principal) in addition to the interest charged for the loan.
+According to Shariah standard No 39 issued by AAOIFI, to mortgage means to make a financial asset, or so, tied to a debt so that the asset or its value is used for repayment of the debt in case of default.

-We can also distinguish a Shariah compliant mortgage which is considered as Riba-free mortgage where the mortgaged asset is Shariah permissible property.
-Although there are several variations (such as Ijara, Diminishing Musharakah and Murabaha) on the market, the common concept is that the bank buys the property on behalf of the client and becomes the legal owner.
+In this context, Shariah-compliant mortgages are Riba-free mortgage where the mortgaged assets are Shariah permissible property.
+Although there are several variations (such as Ijara, Diminishing Musharaka and Murabaha) on the market, the common concept is that the bank buys the property on behalf of the client and becomes the legal owner.
 The monthly payments work more like rent, with part of it going to buy out gradually the banks' shares.
-At the end of the term, the client must either have redeemed the property or have a remaining sum to settle before he becomes the legal owner3.
-Generally, Interest rate indices such as EURIBOR are often referenced in defining the profit rate for the Shariah compliant mortgage4.
+At the end of the term, the client must either have redeemed the property or have a remaining sum to settle before he becomes the legal owner.
+Generally, Interest rate indices such as EURIBOR are often referenced in defining the profit rate for the Shariah-compliant mortgage.
+Whether in a conventional or an Islamic bank, a mortgage falls under the category of real estate financing and is considered on-balance sheet financing for the purchase of individual homes.
+This implies that the property is not used for income-generating activities, as is the case with commercial real estate.
+This asset class typically represents a significant portion of commercial banks' balance sheets across various jurisdictions.